eduNEXT/flow-control-xblock/README.rst

 * Equals
 * Not equal to
-* Greather than
+* Greater than
-* Greather than or equal to
+* Greater than or equal to
 * Less than
 * Less than or equal to
 * Is empty